ClearlyDazed/samsungTVlegacy/README.rst

 Library usage
 =============

-samsungctlPLUS can be imported as a Python 3 library:
+samsungctl-F can be imported as a Python 3 library:

 .. code-block:: python

-    import samsungctlPLUS
+    import samsungctl-F

 A context managed remote controller object of class ``Remote`` can be constructed using the ``with`` statement:

 .. code-block:: python

-    with samsungctlPLUS.Remote(config) as remote:
+    with samsungctl.Remote(config) as remote:
         # Use the remote object

 The constructor takes a configuration dictionary as a parameter.
 All